Primary_Logo

 Involve your frontline workers in the conversation about key performance indicators and ask them what should be measured and how.
 Jimmy Iannuzzi suggests, “Bring your workers into the conversation around what we're measuring, and it doesn't have to be at odds with your business, but there can be a pragmatic, empathetic, and compassionate approach towards measurement.”

-Measure what matters the most to your employees.
+Measure what matters most to your employees.
 Organizations need to shift their metrics from business-centric to worker-centric to produce better results and reduce organizational turnover.
 Another critical metric is promotions, i.e., if your workers are not being promoted, you need to reassess your metrics.
-A lot of people will leave if they feel they are stuck in a stagnant job.
+A lot of people will leave if they feel stuck in a stagnant job.

 The above discussion demonstrates that company culture and DEI go hand and hand.
 DEI initiatives are critical to employee engagement, productivity, retention, and morale.
 Organizations must shift their DEI approach from business-centric to worker-centric to truly excel in the competitive market.